Moon Gallery: Test Flight to the International Space Station in 2022 organized by the Moon Gallery Foundation.

 Ultimately, the Moon Gallery aims to send 100 artifacts to the Moon as early as 2025.
 This would be the first permanent museum on the Moon.

-This work emerged from discussions between two people – one with a background in art, the other a background in science – who are both interested in where these areas overlap.
+"Like gold to airy thinness beat” emerged from discussions between two people – one with a background in art, the other a background in science – who are both interested in where these areas overlap.

 The title of the piece is taken the poem A Valediction: Forbidding Mourning written by John Donne.
 The central simile of the piece is in the sixth stanza.